Health Professions and Nursing

 Nursing and Midwifery Council

-Hannah Rollins – Programme Lead FdSc Assistant Practitioner and Level 5 Leader in Adult Care, & Clinical Education Lecturer
+Hannah Rollins – Programme Lead FdSc Assistant Practitioner and Level 5 Leader in Adult Care and Health Professions and Nursing Lecturer

 |Hannah is a qualified Assistant Practitioner and has 13 years’ experience within various areas of both the private and NHS sector of adult and neonatal care.
 Hannah has also recently assisted in the management of a residential care home dramatically improving their overall CQC rating.||Qualifications:|